 MECEP students are expected to demonstrate a high level of professionalism while a member of the NROTC unit.
-Every Tuesday each student in the battalion is required to attend a weekly Naval Science Laboratory period from 0600-0700.
-The prescribed uniform for this event will be either the Service C or Service B dependent on season.
-MECEP students are required to remain in the uniform of the day, during normal working hours.
+Each week there will be a day that each student in the battalion is required to wear the proper uniform of the day.
+The prescribed uniform will be either the Service C or Service B depending on the season.
+MECEP students are required to remain in the uniform of the day during normal working hours.
 This is to remind the student that first and foremost they are still a Marine and must uphold all Marine Corps standards while enrolled in the unit.